starlitriver/starlitriver.github.io/content/biology/cellular respiration.md

 description:
 aliases: []
 tags: []
+created: 2025-02-07T14:11:33
+modified: 2025-02-09T15:53:48
 permalink:
 ---

-in biology, cellular respiration is the set of [[metabolism|metabolic]] reactions and processes that take place in cells to convert chemical energy into [[adenosine triphosphate|ATP]]
+Cellular respiration is the set of [[metabolism|metabolic]] reactions and processes that take place in cells to convert chemical energy into ATP.

-the chemical energy are oxidized to produce ATP, releasing metabolic waste in the process.

-the stages of cellular respiration are [[glycolysis]] and the [[citric acid cycle]]
+Stages of cellular respiration are [[glycolysis]] and the [[citric acid cycle , Krebs cycle]].